PULPIT TODAY SERMONS

 Be Who God Created You to Be!

 Sometime back I noticed an interesting analogy between Jesus and John the Baptist.
-Each man was divinely chosen for a specific mission, but each fulfilled his mission uniquely.
+Each man was divinely chosen for a specific mission, but each fulfilled their mission uniquely:

 John was the “voice of one crying in the wilderness” while Isaiah said of Christ, “He will not shout or cry out, or raise His voice in the streets.”